lexman/tuttle/doc/tutorial_errors.md

         plot "characters_count.dat" using 2: xtic(1) with histogram
         $script$

-After we've ran tuttle, we can see the graphe :
+After we've ran tuttle, we can see the graph :
 ![Characters count](http://abonnasseau.github.io/tuttle/docs/musketeers_assets/characters_count.png)

 It's time to commit our work once again.